Dental advice for patients having radiotherapy and chemotherapy for head and neck cancer

 What side effects can I expect during my radiotherapy / chemotherapy?

-Please speak with your clinical nurse specialist or oncology team if you have any pain or soreness of your mouth during your treatment.
-It may not be possible for you to brush your teeth during your cancer treatment because of the discomfort and pain.
+During your cancer treatment, you may not be able to brush your teeth due to the discomfort and pain.
 Do not worry if this is the case.

 How can I manage the side effects?